TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>There is a list variable called "users".
 You would like to define an output variable with a value of all users in uppercase.
-How to achieve that?</summary><br><b>
+How to achieve that? ✅ </summary><br><b>

 ```
 output "users" {